kundajelab/variant-scorer/README.md

 ---

 **Note:** pos (position) column is for 1-indexed SNP position.
-In a BED file, this is the second coordinate.
+In a BED file, this is the third column.